vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### Do I have to update VMware NSX?

 No; NSX is not affected by this VMSA.
+However, there is a recent VMSA that does impact NSX, which you should evaluate.

 ### Will there be a patch for VMware Cloud Foundation?